 Each member has two relationships with CUA: as a customer and as an owner or shareholder.
 As customers, members exercise choice by selecting the products and services they believe best suit their individual needs.
 As owners and shareholders, members have the right and are encouraged to participate in some of the activities of their credit union, including nominating and electing other members as directors, and attending or participating at general meetings, either in person or by proxy.

 To maintain member confidence in the integrity of the credit union, CUA directors have adopted and adhere to a directors' code of conduct, which is based on the code developed by the Australian Institute of Company Directors.

 CUA is committed to the principles of mutuality and is driven by its vision and values.
 The principles established here guide CUA's behaviour and interaction with customers, other credit unions, staff and the broader community.

 CUA is also committed to the privacy of member information.
 For further information on how the CUA Group respects the privacy of our members personal information, visit Privacy and Disclaimer.

-CUA has in place a whistleblower protection program to facilitate and encourage confidential reporting of unacceptable or undesirable conduct.
+CUA has in place an independent whistleblower protection program to facilitate and encourage confidential reporting of unacceptable or undesirable conduct.

 CUA manages a diverse range of significant risks.
 To this end, the Board of CUA and its subsidiaries are committed to identifying and managing these risks throughout the CUA group.
 The Board, through the CEO and Chief Risk Officer (CRO), has established a risk management system for assessing, monitoring and managing these risks.
 The Board Risk Committee receives and reviews regular risk management reports.